SheffieldSolar/Geocode/README.md

 ## What is this repository for? ##

-* Use Code Point Open and/or Google Maps API to geocode postcode and/or address into lat/lng co-ordinates.
+* Use Code Point Open and/or Google Maps API to geocode postcode and/or address into lat/lon co-ordinates.
-* Use ONS LLSOA Population Weighted Centroids to geocode Lower Layer Super Output Areas.
+* Use ONS & NRS LLSOA Population Weighted Centroids to geocode Lower Layer Super Output Areas.
 * Use GIS data from data.gov.uk to geocode GB constituencies based on geospatial centroid.
+* Use GIS boundaries data from ONS and NRS to reverse-geocode lat/lon to LLSOA.
 * Prioritises Code Point Open for postcode lookup to save expensive GMaps API bills.
 * Caches GMaps API queries locally so that repeated queries can be fulfilled without a new API request.
-* Version 0.5.1
+* Version 0.6.0
 * Developed and tested with Python 3.6, should work for 3.6+.

 ## How do I get set up? ##